 Temperature parameters will be determined by the occupant susceptibility within the building, these parameters are detailed in: HTM 04-01: Safe Water in healthcare premises.
 Part B: Operational management.

-For more advice on temperature monitoring of loops and sentinel points - click here to read our blog
+Read our blog for more advice on temperature monitoring of loops and sentinel points

 Editors Note: The information provided in this blog is correct at date of original publication - August 2023.